EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_safety/README.md

 # 3. Running the Risk Assessment and Mitigation (Risk Management)

-The risk assessment can be run by executing the following:
+The risk management can be run by executing the following:
 ```
 rosrun turtlebot2i_safety risk_management.py
 ```

 Alternatively it is possible to run the launch script:
 ```
-roslaunch turtlebot2i_safety
+roslaunch turtlebot2i_safety turtlebot2i_safety_single.launch
 ```

+**The use case scenarios compatible to this package is located in the scenario folder.
+It is also possible to use the `warehouse_turtlebot2i.ttt` located in the `turtlebot2i_description/v-rep_model` folder.**

 # 4. Generating Rules for Risk Assessment or Management